 “Debbie has repeatedly displayed leadership and commitment to our mission and our members from the beginning.” said Ken Bado, Board Chair.
 “As a board member, volunteer, and Director of Programs, she continued her dedication to our members by delivering excellent programming.
 We are thrilled to have Debbie’s leadership as we grow our organization and our programs and strive to empower stroke survivors.”

 “I am honored and humbled to be serving Voices of Hope for Aphasia in this capacity at this time.
 I met Mike and Kathy Caputo when they had a dream of providing support and services to people with aphasia in our area and I shared their passion.
 Serving on the Board of Directors as Dr. Jackie Hinkley refined an innovative and impactful vision for the organization was inspiring.
 I am grateful to have collaborated with her in the development of our programs.
 I look forward to taking the helm and continuing our mission to expand our reach and serve more people with aphasia and their families and empowering them to participate in life’s many activities.”
 Yones said.

-About the foundation: Voices of Hope for Aphasia is a 501(c)3 nonprofit organization dedicated to supporting communication skills and developing community among individuals who have lost their ability to speak, understand, write, or read.
+About the organization: Voices of Hope for Aphasia is a 501(c)3 nonprofit organization dedicated to supporting communication skills and developing community among individuals who have lost their ability to speak, understand, write, or read.
 The organization was formed in 2011 by founders Mike and Kathy Caputo after Mike’s stroke at the age of 51.
 Aphasia is a language disorder widely caused by stroke.
 In fact, Aphasia is more common than Multiple Sclerosis, Muscular Dystrophy or Parkinson’s.
 One in three people who suffer a stroke will have some form of Aphasia.
 For more information on our programs – please visit http://www.vohaphasia.org